Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

 The only magic in this process is Cloud Build automatically publishing to a Pub/Sub topic.
 We have to build all the other steps, but we've already covered all these tools previously in this book.

 We already set up Cloud Build, above, so let's create our Pub/Sub Topic.
-I cover Pub/Sub topics in more detail in Chapter 8.
+I cover Pub/Sub topics in more detail in [Chapter 8: Streaming Data with Pub/Sub](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_08_streaming.md).
 ``` Bash
 > gcloud pubsub topics create cloud-builds
 ```
 The name of the Topic must be `cloud-builds` so that Cloud Build knows where to publish.

 Now for the last piece, our Cloud Function.
-I covered Cloud Functions in more detail in Chapter 6.
+I covered Cloud Functions in more detail in [Chapter 6](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_06_event_triggers.md).

 At the top level of the repository we created for our Airflow DAGs, lets create our function files:
 ``` Bash